 Multi-scale computational chemical engineering

-These models range from fundamental physical models such as molecular simulation and computational fluid dynamics, to hybrid models combining partial physical knowledge and data-driven components, and to fully empirical models in the lack of information of the system’s components.
-They can then be integrated to predict the behaviour of the system as a whole and used to test the outcome of various design options, process changes or failures at the system level, to optimise the system to produce a particular outcome, or to assess performance.
+Computer models range from fundamental physical models such as molecular simulation and computational fluid dynamics, to hybrid models combining partial physical knowledge and data-driven components, and to fully empirical models in the lack of information of the system’s components.

 Our work includes the computer-aided molecular design (CAMD) of high-performance reaction solvents; design of membrane cascades for organic separations; design of high-purity protein separation systems; design and control of organic Rankine cycle (ORC) technology; design and control of building energy systems; production management in paper making; enviro-economic optimization of catalytic routes to liquid fuels from CO2; multi-criteria screening methods for sustainable chemicals; and macro-economic minimisation of environmental impacts.